LucF120/AI_Pac_Man/README.md

 ---
 ### Document Overview
-- Pacman_Training Directory:
+- src/Pacman_Training Directory:
-  - Pacman_reload_dqn.py: Saves and loads a state in the RL process
+  - Pacman_reload_dqn.py: Functions for saving/loading the policy network, target network, hyperparameters, and results.
-  - Test.py: Run test games against default ghosts with a saved neural network
+  - Test.py: Test running a Pac-Man policy against the default ghosts.
   - pacman_dqn_implementation.py: DQN implementation of training Pacman
-  - pacman_neural_network.py: Defines the Deep Q Network with pytorch
+  - pacman_neural_network.py: The CNN used for the policy_net and target_net in the DQN.
+  - Saved_Results/: Contains a comprehensive history of training results.
+  - previous_run/: The location where saved results from running pacman_dqn_implementation.py are stored.
+  - Archive/: Contains old python files that were used to experiment with Deep Q-Learning and the ALE Gymnasium environment.
-- Custom_Enviornment Directory:
+- src/Custom_Environment Directory:
-  - custom_pacman_env.py: Custom built pacman enviornment to train ghosts
+  - custom_pacman_env.py: Custom built pacman Gymnasium environment to train ghosts
-  - ghosts_ffn.py: Feed forward neural network for ghosts
+  - ghosts_ffn.py: Feed forward neural network used in the RL implementation for ghosts.
-  - ghost_training.py: Train ghosts in custom enviornment
+  - ghost_training.py: RL implementation for training ghosts.
-  - test_pacman_env.py: Test pacman model against ghost model
+  - test_pacman_env.py: Test the ghosts policy against the existing Pac-Man policy.
+  - policy_net.pth: The policy which Pac-Man follows in the custom environment.
+  - Saved_Results/: Results from training the ghosts.
+  - util/: Contains the file display_grid.py, which was used to analyze the pixel values/locations of the observation space in order to design the custom gymnasium environment.
+  - resources/: Various resources used to analyze the state space for recreation.
 ---
 ### Getting Started
 1) Clone the repository: